almtav08/socket-server/README.md

 2. This connection can be done through a local network (the clients and the server are connected in a LAN or WLAN Network) or through the internet (the server has a public IP address that can be reached through the internet).
 3. Normally, if the server and the clients are in the same WLAN or LAN they can reach each other without any additional configuration.
 Private company networks normally allow this communication.
 4. The server can be executed in every operating system.
 5. The server needs to have Node.js installed.
 You can download it from the official website: https://nodejs.org/en/download/.
-The server can be executed with Node.js 20 or higher.
+The server must be executed with Node.js 20 or higher.

 ## How to run the server